Characteristic cycles for coadmissible D-modules on smooth rigid analytic curves

 \begin{prop} Let $0 \to \Nn_\X \to \M_\X \to \L_\X \to 0$ be an exact sequence of sub-holonomic coadmissible $\Di$-modules.
 Then $\CC(\M_\X) = \CC(\Nn_\X) + \CC(\L_\X)$.
 Moreover, a sub-holonomic coadmissible $\Di$-module $\M_\X$ is zero if and only if $\CC(\M_\X) = 0$.
 As a consequence, any sub-holonomic coadmissible $\Di$-module $\M_\X$ is of finite length less or equal to $\ell(\M_\X) := m_0(\M_\X) + \sum_{x \in \suppi(\M_\X)} m_x(\M_\X) \in \N$. \end{prop}

-To resume, we obtain (only in the dimension one case) a category of sub-holonomic coadmissible $\Di$-modules with good finiteness properties which are also weakly holonomic.
+To resume, we obtain (only in the dimension one case) an Artinian category of sub-holonomic coadmissible $\Di$-modules which are also weakly holonomic.
 More precisely, this category is the largest one such that its objects are of finite length in the sense that the module $\Di / P$ is sub-holonomic if and only if it is of finite length.
-We will generalize in next sections the notion of sub-holonomicity for coadmissible $\Dcap$-modules to get a full subcategory of the one defined by Ardakov-Bode-Wadsley.
+We will generalize in next sections the notion of sub-holonomicity for coadmissible $\Dcap$-modules (where $\X_K$ is the rigid analytic curve associated to $\X$) to get a full subcategory of the one defined by Ardakov-Bode-Wadsley.